ranakroychowdhury/ranakroychowdhury.github.io/_pages/about.md

 [August 2023] <a href="https://dl.acm.org/doi/abs/10.1145/3583780.3615101" target="_blank">Unleashing the Power of Shared Label Structures for Human Activity Recognition</a> has been accepted to <b>CIKM</b> '23.

 [June 2023] Returned to Amazon Web Services (AWS) AI as an Applied Scientist II Intern at the Speech Science Group.
-Worked on Music LLMs!
+Worked on Music LLMs.

 <!--

 [June 2023] Will be attending <a href="https://2023.ieeeicassp.org/" target="_blank">ICASSP 2023</a> to present our paper <a href="https://drive.google.com/file/d/1ajK8JvE9WoyWriN-rorjqFyAvqUoW4fg/view?usp=sharing" target="_blank">Towards Diverse and Coherent Augmentation for Time-Series Forecasting</a>.
-Come and say hi!
+Come and say hi.

 -->

 [March 2023] Presented my Thesis Proposal on <a href="https://drive.google.com/file/d/18IHTH2-jnFkhK7yprTou8lfaJOnBwdZh/view?usp=sharing" target="_blank">Data-Efficient Learning for Sensory Time Series</a>.
-Advanced to <em>Ph.D.</em> candidacy!
+Advanced to <em>Ph.D.</em> candidacy.

 [February 2023] <a href="https://ieeexplore.ieee.org/abstract/document/10097273" target="_blank">Towards Diverse and Coherent Augmentation for Time-Series Forecasting</a> has been accepted to <b>ICASSP</b> '23.